 Listening to the radio transmission around you will be hassle-free with this wonderful device.
 You can easily listen to all the two-way radio communications (non-encrypted) with just a click on the digital touchscreen.
 The radio scanner can easily scan up to 15 miles radius.

 Gone are the days of spending a couple of days of programming and setting up your scanner.
 Uniden HomePatrol II won’t take much time of yours to set it up.
 Thanks to the pre-programmed database.
 The database is connected to RadioReference.com which automatically pulls up frequencies and makes your life easier.

 Uniden offers two ways of powering up the device.
 You can use either the AC Adapter or rechargeable battery.
-It also features other aspects like quick record, playback and instant replay which is found in all the high end models nowadays.
+It also features other aspects like the quick record, playback and instant replay which is found in all the high-end models nowadays.

 Before going to the performance aspects, let me tell you about the LED display the device has.
 The programmable tri-color display can be used to indicate different types of activities.
 Isn’t that a nice feature to have?
 Just by looking at the display, you will get to know what’s going on around.

 The digital trunking scanner has Motorola P25 Phase I, X2-TDMA and Phase II capabilities.
 Just like most of the modern scanners, the device comes pre-programmed.
 Almost all the US and Canada frequencies are available as and when you power up the device for the first time.
 You can hence easily program the device by adding the Zip code or the location.

 For those programming freaks out there, you can do it by connecting it to your PC through USB 2 interface.
 It gives you the option for objected oriented programming.
 The cheap police scanner comes with a functional keypad.